 Unless you already pedal through the city each morning, it's highly probable that you choose the most obvious mode of transportation — your car.
 In the US, over, and only 10% of them decide to use carpooling to lower the costs of driving.

 Our commute cost calculator uses a simple formula to estimate how much you spend on commuting each month:

-gas— Cost of the fuel.
+— Cost of the fuel.
 It depends on multiple factors, including the MPG of your car (Check our MPG calculator if you need help with that.):

 — Distance to your workplace (one-way);

-wear and tear— Costs of maintenance, changing the tires, and the costs associated with the car value depreciation.
+— Costs of maintenance, changing the tires, and the costs associated with the car value depreciation rate.